Skip to Content

 Although there aren’t many Christmas markets in Dublin, there are several that have taken place consistently in recent years.

-Arguably the best is the Dublin Castle Christmas Market which kicks-off at the end of November.
-In 2024, we also have the brand new Smithfield Christmas Market to look forward to!
+Arguably the best is the Dublin Castle Christmas Market, but it’s cancelled until 2027.
+In 2026, we also have the brand new Smithfield Christmas Market to look forward to along with Dublin Loves Christmas in the RDS.

 In years past, Dublin was set to get ‘Ireland’s biggest Christmas festival’.
 Annoyingly, Mistletown Dublin has been announced and then cancelled for several years.